pigoz/mplayer2/DOCS/man/en/mplayer.rst

 bmovl=hidden:opaque:fifo
     The bitmap overlay filter reads bitmaps from a FIFO and displays them on top of the movie, allowing some transformations on the image.
-Also see ``TOOLS/bmovl-test.c`` for a small bmovl test program.
+See also ``TOOLS/bmovl-test.c`` for a small bmovl test program.

     <hidden>